alirezatayefeh/Stack/README.md

 2. Cloneable: This is an interface in Java which needs to be implemented by a class to allow its objects to be cloned.

-3.Iterable<E>: This interface represents a collection of objects which is iterable — meaning which can be iterated.
+3. Iterable<E>: This interface represents a collection of objects which is iterable — meaning which can be iterated.

 4. Collection<E>: A Collection represents a group of objects known as its elements.
 The Collection interface is used to pass around collections of objects where maximum generality is desired.

 5. List<E>: The List interface provides a way to store the ordered collection.
 It is a child interface of Collection.

 6. RandomAccess: This is a marker interface used by List implementations to indicate that they support fast (generally constant time) random access.

 # How to create a stack: